kuali/rice/README.txt

 Source
 ---
-The source distribution is compiled and built using two tools: Ant and Maven, with the former invoking the latter.
-Dependencies involved in the compilation, testing and running of Rice are downloaded and managed by Maven; they are listed in the /pom.xml file.
+The source distribution of Rice is compiled and built using Maven.

+Dependencies involved in the compilation, testing and running of Rice are downloaded and managed by Maven.
+They are listed in the /pom.xml file.
-To compile and build the binary and server distributions of Rice, invoke ant from the command-line using the dist-binary or dist-server target, respectively.
-For example:

->ant dist-server

 For more information about compiling and building Rice from the source distribution, consult the Rice documentation (http://rice.kuali.org/docs).